Ethos

 The Roof of Africa School

 The Roof of Africa is a Scottish registered charity that provides free education and family support to those living in poverty in Tanzania.
 Specifically the charity runs The Roof of Africa School in Sonu, a small rural village, set against the foothills of Mount Kilimanjaro.
 The charity began building the School in 2017 and currently teaches over 100 children across five classes ranging from nursery to Primary 4.
 Expansion plans are also in hand, bringing the total to 9 classes.
 The classes are smaller in size than government schools to enable the highest quality teaching for every student.
 Teaching is delivered in English, but for many pupils this is their second or even third language.
 In East Africa, high schools teach in English so learning from a young age can be very beneficial.
 Day-to-day, students are taught English, Maths and Kiswahli.
 Though, the children also enjoy sports, arts and singing.
 They love showing off paintings that they have created and welcoming visitors - usually with handmade instruments and rhymes that they have learnt!
 Surrounding the school are luscious green gardens, where fruit and vegetables are grown to supplement the two free meals that the students receive each day.
 They are nourished and looked after by the school community.
-Haus of Conservation is working with the Roof of Africa School developing several programs in: Pupil wellbeing (mind, body, soul) and animal & environmental conservation relating to the pupil’s direct environment and natural world around them.
-Haus of Conservation also fundraises for the school and future development as well as sponsoring Suzan.
+Haus of Conservation is working with the Roof of Africa School by donating regular funds that supports the fruit tree and vegetable gardens to help the school become fully plant-based.
+The aim of The Roof of Africa School becoming fully plant-based will help educate the children to create better "wellbeing for all life", this is the message that Haus of Conservation aims to spread around the world, to create a more compassionate and stable future for all life.
 To find out more information on the Roof of Africa School click on the logo.

 Born Free Foundation